Tutorial

 Files Associated with Downloads

-The data we've downloaded comes as an object that is a named list of objects.
+The data we've downloaded comes as a list of objects.

 # view all components of the list